Aachen

 The once Celtic settlement was equipped with several thermae in the course of colonization by Roman pioneers settling at the warm Aachen thermal springs around the 1st century.
-After the withdrawal of the Roman troops, the vicus Aquae Granni was Frankized around the 5th century.
-This was followed by a period of sedentism under first Merovingian and then Carolingian rule.
+After the withdrawal of the Roman troops, the vicus Aquae Granni was Frankized around the 5th century, by which it came under Merovingian and later Carolingian rule.
 With the completion of the Carolingian Palace of Aachen at the transition to the 9th century, Aachen was constituted as the main royal residence of the Frankish Empire ruled by Charlemagne.
-Because of that the city is sometimes called "cradle of Europe".
+Because of that, the city is sometimes called the "cradle of Europe".
 After the Treaty of Verdun, the city was within the borders of Middle Francia, until it became part of East Francia after the Treaty of Meerssen (870).
 It subsequently was part of the Holy Roman Empire and was granted city rights in 1166 by Emperor Frederick Barbarossa, becoming an imperial city.
 It served as the coronation site where 31 Holy Roman Emperors were crowned Kings of the Germans from 936 to 1531, until Frankfurt became the preferred place of coronation.

 One of Germany's leading institutes of higher education in technology, the RWTH Aachen University (Rheinisch-Westfälisch Technische Hochschule Aachen), is located in the city.
 Its university hospital Uniklinikum Aachen is Europe's largest single-building hospital.
 Aachen's industries include science, engineering and information technology.
 In 2009, Aachen was ranked eighth among cities in Germany for innovation.

+Aachen is located at the northern foothills of the High Fens and the Eifel Mountains.
+It sits on the Wurm River, a tributary of the Rur, and together with Mönchengladbach, it is the only larger German city in the drainage basin of the Meuse.
 The regional dialect spoken in the city is a Central Franconian, Ripuarian variant with strong Limburgish influences from the dialects in the neighbouring Netherlands.
 As a Rhenish city, Aachen is one of the main centres of carnival celebrations in Germany, along with Cologne and Mainz.
 The culinary specialty for which the city is best known is Aachener Printen, a type of gingerbread.